-Enhances Endurance Power – Doing sprints can help endurance in long distance running as well.
+Enhances Endurance Power – Doing sprints can help endurance in long-distance running as well.
 In fact, sprinting is one of the most efficient ways to build endurance.
 Going at max speeds on a sprint will improve endurance capacity, amplifying maximal oxygen uptake and increasing the time it takes for fatigue to set in.
-Since sprints train the body to burn fat for fuel, they preserve muscle glycogen and prolonging work capacity.
+Since sprints train the body to burn fat for fuel, they preserve muscle glycogen and prolong work capacity.

 Increases Speed and Performance – Sprinting is essentially speed training.
 Since sprints build muscle and target the fast-twitch fibers, they increase speed and power, leading to a faster running or cycling speed.
-With an explosive start, it puts a load of power in muscles and the more this is repeated, the more one’s power speed increases.
+An explosive start, puts a load of power in muscles and the more this is repeated, the more one’s power speed increases.

 Good For Heart Health – Sprinting also comes with cardiovascular benefits.
 It can help lower blood pressure.
-The fast-twitch muscles that one is building with sprints can improve the heart function.
-Doing all those explosions and putting all that extra effort on muscles, makes heart work and pump harder which will improve heart health.
-Also like every exercise, one has better circulation.
-Having a strong heart will reduces chances of getting a heart disease.
+The fast-twitch muscles that one is building with sprints can improve heart function.
+Doing all those explosions and putting all that extra effort into muscles, makes the heart work and pump harder which will improve heart health.
+Also, like every exercise, one has better circulation.
+Having a strong heart will reduce the chances of getting heart disease.